 What are the Benefits of the Emax System?

 Emax system based prostheses possess several advantages, which make them ideal for fabrication of fixed prostheses in the anterior region:

 - All-ceramic Prostheses – Emax based prostheses do not contain any metal alloy beneath the porcelain.
-This means that a unsightly grey line of the underlying metal will not be visible under the gumlines, and the crowns will look just like the natural teeth.
+This means that a unsightly grey line of the underlying metal will not be visible at the gumlines, and the crowns will look just like your natural teeth.

 - Ability to be Milled – another benefit of Emax crowns is that they can be quickly fabricated by using CAD CAM milling.
 Emax crowns are prepared from a high quality monolithic block of Lithium disilicate.
 All the dentist needs to do, is to prepare the teeth, make a digital impression and feed It into the CAD-CAM machine software, and voila!
 Emax crowns are ready for cementation!

-- Multiple Options for Teeth Restoration – the best thing about the Emax system, is that it is not only limited to all-ceramic crowns.
+- Multiple Options for Teeth Restoration – the best thing about the Emax system is that it is not limited to all-ceramic crowns only.
 Rather, this system can also be used to fabricate veneers, inlays, onlays, overlays, and even short-span bridges to replace front teeth.

 How much does an Emax crown cost?